openzipkin-attic/zipkin-sparkstreaming-example/README.md

 # zipkin-sparkstreaming custom adjuster example

-This example shows how to make a custom adjuster for zipkin-sparkstreaming.
+This example shows how to add a custom adjuster for zipkin-sparkstreaming.
 We'll create a jar with a simple adjuster that trims the length of binary annotation values.
-This adjuster jar can be used by placing it in the class path of the spark job.
+This adjuster will be applied by placing it in the class path of the spark job.

 ## Steps for creating an adjuster jar